voltura/QuickFolders/README.md

 [View on GitHub](https://github.com/voltura/QuickFolders) · [Browse All Releases](https://github.com/voltura/QuickFolders/releases)

-QuickFolders is a lightweight and modern Windows 11 tray app that keeps your five most recently used folders just one click away.
+QuickFolders is a lightweight Windows 11 tray app that keeps your five most recently used folders just a click away.
-Simply hover over the tray icon to instantly access and open any of them — no need to browse manually.
+Hover over the tray icon to open them instantly or use the global shortcut (Ctrl+Shift+Space) for quick keyboard navigation.

 Perfect for improving workflow and reducing repetitive navigation.